Reeves Electronic Analog Computer: Origins

 In the 1940s, Reeves Instrument Corporation began developing ideas for a digital computation machine.
 They hired mathematician Samuel Lubkin, of the original team who designed the UNIVAC, to lead the project.
 The original proposal was to build a machine called the REEVAC, which was to have been based on the design of the EDVAC machine, which Lubkin had also done design work on.
 For unknown reasons, Reeves decided to scrap this approach, and Lubkin left the company for a job with the National Bureau of Standards (the US government organization later renamed the National Institute of Standards and Technology).

 Reeves then decided to move forward with an analogue computer instead.
 In 1946, the Office of Naval Research launched a project code named Project Cyclone at Reeves to develop a general purpose analogue computing machine to further Naval objectives — it is unclear if this was the cause of Reeves's change of direction or a consequence.
 This was the beginning of a 20-year partnership between Reeves and the Navy.
 For the entire 20-year duration of Project Cyclone, Reeves would continually furnish the Navy with the most recent REAC model.

 Commercial production

 In 1948, Reeves began putting the REAC machine into commercial production.
-The original price was USD $14,320 for the machine itself, but fully loaded with all the necessary peripherals it cost USD $37,000 (about USD $425,000 in 2021 dollars).
+The original price was US$14,320 for the machine itself, but fully loaded with all the necessary peripherals it cost US$37,000 (about US$425,000 in 2021 dollars).
 By 1951, there were more than sixty REAC machines in use at universities, private (usually engineering) companies, and government and military institutions.
 Today the REAC is credited with proving that a general-purpose analog computer could be a viable commercial product.

 Notable early adopters included the following: